uit/uit/projects/chat-app/chat-database.md

 ##Instructions

-The work will be done to tyour existing `simple-chat-server` repo.
+This project will extend your existing `simple-chat-server` repo.

 Review the Redis resources provided below to get started developing your database.

+Install [node_redis](https://github.com/mranney/node_redis).
+Study the readme and the examples directory.

 Store all chat messages in redis.